 in the case of recorded delivery prepaid post, on the day following the recorded day of delivery; or

-in the case of email, when delivered to the other party but only if an acknowledgement of receipt is requested and obtained by the Party sending the e-mail.
+in the case of sent by electronic means as specified by the Single Allocation Platform on its website, when delivered to the other party but only if an acknowledgement of receipt is requested and obtained by the Party sending by electronic means as specified by the Single Allocation Platform on its website.

 If a notice or other communication has been received outside normal Working Hours on a Working Day, it is deemed to have been received at the opening of business on the next Working Day.